cosmos/ibc/spec/app/ics-029-fee-payment/README.md

     // do custom logic with provided relayer addresses if necessary }

-// PayFee is a callback implemented by fee module called by the ICS-4 AcknowledgePacket handler. function PayFee(packet: Packet, forward_relayer: string, reverse_relayer: string) {
+// PayPacketFee is a callback implemented by fee module called by the ICS-4 AcknowledgePacket handler. function PayPacketFee(packet: Packet, forward_relayer: string, reverse_relayer: string) {
     // pay the forward fee to the forward relayer address
     // pay the reverse fee to the reverse relayer address
     // refund extra tokens to original fee payer(s)
     // NOTE: if forward relayer address is empty, then refund the forward fee to original fee payer(s).
 }

+// PayPacketTimeoutFee is a callback implemented by fee module called by the ICS-4 TimeoutPacket handler. function PayPacketTimeoutFee(packet: Packet, timeout_relayer: string) {
+    // pay the timeout fee to the timeout relayer address
+    // refund extra tokens to original fee payer(s)
+}

+// EscrowClientUpdateFee is an open callback that may be called by any module/user
+// that wishes to escrow funds in order to incentivize client updates over a channel path.
+// NOTE: These fees are escrowed in addition to any previously escrowed amount
+// for the client update.
+In the case where the previous amount is zero, the provided
+// fees are the initial escrow amount.
+// They may set separate client update fees for each connection in a multi-hop channel path.
+// The caller may optionally specify an array of relayer addresses.
+This MAY be
+// used by the fee module to modify fee payment logic based on ultimate relayer
+// address.
+For example, fee module may choose to only pay out relayer if the
+// relayer address was specified in the `EscrowClientUpdateFee`. function EscrowClientUpdateFee(channelID: Identifier, clientUpdateFees: []Fee, relayers: []string) {
+    // for each idx (connection hop) in a channel path, escrow clientUpdateFees[idx] to incentivize client updates
+    // incentives are escrowed at the latest consensus heights based on the source chain's view
+    // do custom logic with provided relayer addresses if necessary }

-// PayFee is a callback implemented by fee module called by the ICS-4 TimeoutPacket handler. function PayTimeoutFee(packet: Packet, timeout_relayer: string) {
+// PayClientUpdateFee is a callback implemented by fee module called by the ICS-4 TimeoutPacket handler. function PayClientUpdateFee(packet: Packet, timeout_relayer: string) {
     // pay the timeout fee to the timeout relayer address
     // refund extra tokens to original fee payer(s)
 }

 ```

 The fee module should also expose the following queries so that relayers may query their expected fee: